Tuition, fees and other costs (before your merit and need-based aid are applied)

 Other Fees

 Additional fees may be charged for individual courses.
-Students pay an additional $425 per semester for individual music lessons (30 minutes per week) that are not required to complete their degree.
+Students pay an additional $425 (2023–2024) per semester for individual music lessons (30 minutes per week) that are not required to complete their degree.
 Music fees are posted to student accounts upon receipt from the music department.
+Amount to be determined for 2024–2025.

-Susquehanna University’s refund policy determines the percentage of applicable charges earned and unearned by any student completely withdrawing from all classes at the university during the semester.
+Susquehanna University’s Withdrawal & Tuition Adjustment policy determines the percentage of applicable charges earned and unearned by any student completely withdrawing from all classes at the university during the semester.
 A withdrawal from the university is defined as a student removing themselves from all enrolled classes at any point in the term or dropping below 12 credits (full-time enrollment) during the Drop/Add period.
+It is important to note that the University does not differentiate a medical withdrawal or leave of absence from a regular withdrawal or leave of absence.
 Please see the university’s academic calendar for more details on the Drop/Add period specific to each semester.

-PLEASE NOTE: Once the semester begins there are many financial implications to consider when thinking about withdrawing from the university.
-Room, activity, and health fees are neither pro-rated nor refundable and therefore once classes begin students have earned room, activity and health fees in their entirety.
-Additionally, students who are suspended or dismissed from the university after the first day of classes are not eligible for refunds of any charges regardless of the date of suspension or dismissal.
+PLEASE NOTE: Once the semester begins there are several financial implications to consider when thinking about withdrawing from the university.
+Room and the comprehensive student fee are neither pro-rated nor refundable and therefore once classes begin students have earned room and the comprehensive student fee in their entirety.
+Additionally, students suspended or dismissed from the university after the first day of classes are not eligible for the adjustment of any charges or financial aid regardless of the date of suspension or dismissal.

-Fall 2022 tuition and meal plan charges are refunded via the schedule below:
+Fall 2024 tuition and meal plan charges are adjusted via the schedule below:

-Spring 2023 tuition and meal plan charges are refunded via the schedule below:
+Spring 2025 tuition and meal plan charges are adjusted via the schedule below:

 Federal Title IV Refund Policy

-The Student Financial Services Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed or take a leave of absence before completing 60 percent of a payment period or term.
+The Student Financial Services Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence before completing 60 percent of a payment period or term.
+The Center for Academic Success will determine the student’s date of withdrawal (or leave) based on the student’s last known date of attendance or participation at an academically related activity per the established “Withdrawal from the University” policy in the university’s Course Catalog.
+The process to determine the date of withdrawal (or leave) will be the same for students who officially or unofficially withdraw.

 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formulas.